 Bleeding & Dural Tears

-Intraoperative iatrogenic dural tears undoubtedly occur during the surgical care of these patients and theses should be treated by repair, if possible.
+Intraoperative iatrogenic dural tears undoubtedly occur during the surgical care of these patients and these should be treated by repair, if possible.

 Infection is a major concern and if present should be dealt with aggressively.